protomaps/docs/basemaps/localization.md

 The default (or primary) `name` does not self describe the writing system "script" or character set (alphabetic, stroke-based, or otherwise) used to render the value.
 When combining with localized `name:*` values.
 This complicates preferring to "fallback" to another language in the same script family before falling back to characters using a different writing system the reader may not be able to make sense of.

-To help solve this, Protomaps characterizes the scipt using in the default `name` value by adding a `pmap:script` tag.
+To help solve this, Protomaps characterizes the scipt used in the default `name` value by adding a `pmap:script` tag.

 Values in `pmap:script` follow the [ISO 15924](https://unicode.org/iso15924/iso15924-codes.html) standard codes for the representation of names of scripts and are summarized in the table below.